 Machine learning (ML), maybe the most important technology innovation for the wealth management industry.
-ML is the field of study that gives computers the ability to learn without being explicitly programmed.
+Machine Learning is the field of study that gives computers the ability to learn without being explicitly programmed.
 The technology can be used to identify relationships in data that could not otherwise have been spotted by a human.
 These insights can then be acted upon to provide real business value in a changing environment.

-Firms like Morgan Stanley are leveraging ML to empower their advisers.
-Their new tool, Next Best Action, provides advisers with insights specific to their clients and even suggests portfolio adjustments, trades, or just reaching out for a client conversation.
+Firms like Morgan Stanley are leveraging machine learning to empower their advisors.
+Their new tool, Next Best Action, provides advisors with insights specific to their clients and even suggests portfolio adjustments, trades, or just reaching out for a client conversation.